emacartoon/ReadMe-Generator/ReadMe.md

 ## Questions

 If you have any questions about this project, or happen to use this project, please reach out to me!
+Email: emacartoon@gmail.com
+GitHub: @EmaCartoon

 ## Credits